 Personal Behavior and Respect for Individuals

 The Company strives, on a personal level, to treat each individual with dignity, consideration and respect.
 The Company has no tolerance for discrimination or harassment.
 The Company complies with all relevant local Laws and Regulations with regards to discrimination and harassment and provides its employees with all necessary information.
 All employment decisions are to be made without regard to race, color, age, gender, sexual orientation, religion, marital status, pregnancy, national origin/ancestry, citizenship, physical/mental disability, military status or any other basis prohibited by law.
 For purposes of this Code, harassment includes slurs and any other offensive remarks, jokes and other verbal, graphic, or physical conduct that could create an intimidating, hostile or offensive work environment.
 In addition to the above, “sexual harassment” includes unwelcome sexual advances, requests for sexual favors, and other visual, verbal, electronic, or physical conduct of a sexual nature.

 Use, sale, possession, purchase or transfer of alcohol, or illegal drugs on Company premises, in Company vehicles or during work hours is prohibited, with the exception of alcohol consumption at company-sponsored functions that are approved by the management.

-Distribution of Code.
 All current Employees and Consultants shall be provided with a copy of this Code at the earliest possible date.
-All new Employees and Consultants shall be provided with a copy of this Code within thirty (30) days of joining the Company.
+All new Employees and Consultants shall be provided with a copy of this Code within thirty (30) days of joining the Company or as part of their employment agreements.
 The Code and any amendments thereof shall be posted on the Company’s website.
 Any questions on this Code should be addressed to the Human Resources department or the General Counsel.

 This Code may be amended from time to time with or without notice by the Company.